Gerard161-Site/xplaincrypto/ARCHITECTURE.md

    - This ensures all visualization tables can be generated even without web search

 6. **Report Writing**
+   - Writer agent receives complete research data from Research Manager
-   - Writer agent synthesizes research into narrative form
+   - Synthesizes research into narrative form
-   - Ensures all web research data is fully processed
    - Creates structured content based on the report configuration
    - Adds metadata for effective visualization integration

 7. **Visualization Generation**
    - Visualization Agent receives the fully prepared research state with complete data
    - Reads visualization types from the report configuration
-   - Generates charts, graphs, and tables based on available data
+   - For each visualization type:
+     - Determines the appropriate visualizer class (LineChart, BarChart, PieChart, etc.)
+     - Extracts and prepares data from relevant sources (API data, web research)
+     - Delegates visualization creation to the specialized visualizer
-   - Applies professional styling to all visualizations
+     - Applies consistent styling via the StyleManager
+   - Each specialized visualizer:
+     - Processes data specific to its chart type
+     - Creates the visualization using matplotlib:
+       - Sets up figure with appropriate dimensions
+       - Plots the data with proper formatting
+       - Adds labels, titles, and styling elements
+       - Saves the figure as a PNG file to the project's output directory (docs/project_name/visualization_type.png)
+       - Verifies the file was successfully saved and has appropriate content
+     - Returns metadata about the visualization to the agent, including the file path
-   - Creates descriptive text for each visualization
+   - Visualization Agent uses the LLM to generate descriptive text for each visualization
-   - Tables are directly generated as images for PDF compatibility
-   - Stores visualization files in the appropriate location
+   - Stores visualization file paths and metadata in the state for use by the Publisher agent
+   - If image creation fails, detailed error information is logged and reported back to the agent

 8. **Report Finalization**
    - Reviewer checks content for accuracy and completeness